guardian/discussion-rendering/README.md

 `yarn storybook` to display the components
 `yarn start` will show the full discussion app with query parameter options

+#### A Note on `yarn start` and Create React App

+We override the react-scripts from CRA using config-overrides.js in the root.
+This allows us to add babel plugins, specifically the autoLabel option for local development, without touching the rollup build.

 ### Publishing changes to NPM

 You need a @guardian scoped NPM user account to be able to publish changes.
 You then will need to login to this NPM account locally on your maching.
 Once authenticated, run: